Chickasaw Nation: Origins

-Mississippian cultures developed between around 800 CE along the Mississippi River and across the Eastern Woodlands with some regional variations.
+Mississippian cultures developed around 800 CE along the Mississippi River and across the Eastern Woodlands with some regional variations.
 This was a period of increasing sociopolitical complexity, with the intensification of agriculture, settlements in larger towns or chiefdoms, and the formation of strategic alliances to facilitate communication.
 Organization of labor is evidenced by mounds, and the skill and craftmanship of artisans is reflected in the elaborate and intricate remains of burials.
 Furthermore, as chiefdoms arose within the Chickasaw Nation—and across the Southeast in general—the increased social complexity and population growth were sustained by effective and widespread farming practices.

 While the origins of the Chickasaw continue to remain uncertain, anthropologists and historians have proposed several theories.
 One theory is that the Chickasaw were at one time a part of the Choctaw and later branched off, given their close connections linguistically and geographically.
 Another is that they were descendants of the pre-historic Mississippian tribes, having migrated from the West given their oral histories.
 According to some of their oral stories, the Chickasaw first settled in the Chickasaw Old Fields, what is currently northern Alabama today, and later re-established themselves near the Tombigbee River.